Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In addition to a complete medical history and physical examination, the following are common laboratory tests:

 Arthrocentesis (also called joint aspiration).
 This is an exam of joint fluid.
 A thin needle is inserted into the joint.
-Fluid is removed the fluid with a syringe and examined.
+Synovial fluid is removed with a syringe and examined for cell counts, crystal analysis, culture, and other tests.

 Complement tests.
 This test measures the level of complement, a group of proteins in the blood.
 It is used to help diagnose and monitor systemic lupus erythematosus (SLE) and rheumatoid arthritis.